re1/re1.dev/til.md

 # TIL – Today I learned

+## TIL #6

+When using your OpenPGP keys with a smartcard (like YubiKey) remember to do a backup **before** executing `keytocard`!
+Keys are not written but moved and will be irretrievable.

 ## TIL #5

 In his post <cite><a href="https://www.filamentgroup.com/lab/load-css-simpler/">The Simplest Way to Load CSS Asynchronously</a></cite> Scott Jehl uses the `media` and `onload` attributes to lazy load CSS.